Wimbledon 2018 Results: Winners, Scores, Stats from Monday's Singles Bracket

 The Swiss star needed just 79 minutes to clinch victory as he began his bid for a ninth men's singles title on the grass of SW19.

-There were also wins for Milos Raonic, Marin Cilic and Stanislas Wawrinka who dumped out sixth seed Grigor Dimitrov in four sets.
+There were also wins for Milos Raonic, Marin Cilic and Stanislas Wawrinka, who dumped out sixth seed Grigor Dimitrov in four sets.

-In the women's draw former champion Serena Williams made a successful return to Wimbledon with a straight sets win over Holland's Arantxa Rus.
+In the women's draw, former champion Serena Williams made a successful return to Wimbledon with a straight-sets win over the Netherlands' Arantxa Rus.

-Sister Venus is also into the second round after seeing off Johanna Larsson, as is second seed Caroline Wozniacki who beat Uzbekistan's Varvara Lepchenko.
+Sister Venus is also into the second round after seeing off Johanna Larsson, as is second seed Caroline Wozniacki, who beat Uzbekistan's Varvara Lepchenko.

-However, there were shocks in the women's draw as fourth seed and U.S. Open champion Sloane Stephens went out after losing to Croatia's Donna Vekic.
+However, there were shocks in the women's draw, as fourth seed and U.S. Open champion Sloane Stephens went out after losing to Croatia's Donna Vekic.

-Fifth seed Elina Svitolina's hopes are also over as she went down in three sets to the unseeded Tatjana Maria.
+Fifth seed Elina Svitolina's hopes are also over, as she went down in three sets to the unseeded Tatjana Maria.

 Here's a look at Monday's results, followed by a recap of the best action.

-Selected Results From Monday's Play
+Selected Results from Monday's Play

 Men's Results